stuartcarnie/iCade-iOS/README.md

 * [iControlPad](http://icontrolpad.com/home) with [firmware revision 2.0](http://icontrolpad.com/support)

 ### Mapping
+Lists the mapping between various controllers.
 Directional controls are the same.

 8 buttons are mapped as follows:

 	iCADE		iControlPad
 	A			START